 If you do decide to sit at a table and dawdle over your coffee in Italy, (not everywhere, but definitely in busy or touristy bars), the very same caffe you slurp back standing at the bar can cost you as much as 5x more (this actually happened to us at a bar in front of Piazza Venezia.
 It was staggering to say the least.)

-When you order your caffe, you can also ask for a free glass of water.
-We’ve never been charged for one, even in super touristy areas, but I’m not sure if this is because Agri speaks with a Roman accent or not.
+When you order your coffee in Italy, you can also ask for a free glass of water.
+We’ve never been charged for one, even in super touristy areas, but I’m not sure if this is because X speaks with a Roman accent or not.
 You can try though, by asking for “Un bicchiere d’acqua per favore.”
 Usually it’s tap water (which is perfectly safe to drink in Italy), but sometimes it’ll be frizzante or sparkling out of a bottle.

 Typically, your milk based drinks will be served lukewarm, NOT hot.
 Probably so that you can shoot it back as fast as possible, like the rest of the Italians, and get on with it.
 But if you like your latte really hot, like I do, you can ask “piu caldo, per favore,” (more hot, please).